Archimedes2kxx/hello-world/README.md

 # hello-world
-I forgot all about HitHub, so creating this repository will help me relearn old stuff and also learn new GitHub commands
+I forgot all about GitHub, so creating this repository will help me relearn old stuff and also learn new GitHub commands